random-forests/tensorflow-workshop/setup/install-ubuntu.md

-# Installing TensorFlow on Ubuntu using a Virtual Environment
+# Install TensorFlow on Ubuntu using a Virtual Environment

 We will present the tutorial in [Jupyter](jupyter.org) notebooks.
 To run them on your machine, you will need a working TensorFlow